AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **.fill()** parameters in the **series**.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}**.fill()**{api} parameters in the {api:anychart.core.cartesian.series}**series**{api}.
 In the sample below we have 5 series with sample data and we'll color each series in different color.
 Here is the sample:

 {sample}BCT\_ColumnChart\_10{sample}

 In the sample below we will see how we can colorize individual points.
 We have chart with one series and predefined color for all elements.
 We will set "Rgb(180,77,77)" color for minimum point and "Rgb(77,180,77)" for the maximal one.
-As you see it is very easy to do by setting **".fill()"** method for a **point**.
+As you see it is very easy to do by setting {api:anychart.graphics.vector.Fill}**".fill()"**{api} method for a **point**.

 {sample}BCT\_ColumnChart\_11{sample}